Location: Virtual Classroom, CA

 Photo ID Required

 After registering please send a copy of your Driver's License or Photo ID to email@example.com.
 Feel free to cover all personal information with the exception of your photo and name.
 Quick tip: Cover this information with cut to size post-it notes before taking a photo with your phone or scanning.
 Without receiving this information, registrants will not be sent the ZOOM log-in link.
 In the subject line type "DL - [enter your last name] - Laws/Regs Dec 2020" before submitting.
-ID's must be received no later than November 20.
+ID's should be emailed immediately following submission of your registration.

 Required Texts / Materials